Reemazsahin/ai_study_copilot/README.md

 - Help me think (not just memorize)
 - Let me take a proper timed exam

-So I spent 2 weeks building the AI Study Copilot from scratch.

 # What It Can Do

- 💬 Chat with PDF - Ask anything from your PDF and get a clear answer 📝 Quiz Generator - Creates MCQ questions automatically from your PDF 🃏 Flashcards - Flip cards for quick last minute revision 📋 Summarizer - Breaks down the whole PDF into key points 🧠 Socratic Tutor - Asks YOU questions instead of giving answers directly 📊 Exam Simulator - Timed exam with scoring, grades and answer review 🎤 Voice Input - Record your question and upload — no typing needed 📂 Multi PDF - Upload multiple PDFs and ask across all of them
+ 💬 Chat with PDF - Ask anything from your PDF and get a clear answer|
+ 📝 Quiz Generator - Creates MCQ questions automatically from your PDF| 🃏 Flashcards - Flip cards for quick last minute revision|
+ 📋 Summarizer - Breaks down the whole PDF into key points| 🧠 Socratic Tutor - Asks YOU questions instead of giving answers directly|
+ 📊 Exam Simulator - Timed exam with scoring, grades and answer review|
+ 🎤 Voice Input - Record your question and upload — no typing needed|
+ 📂 Multi PDF - Upload multiple PDFs and ask across all of them|

 # Tech Stack

- Streamlit - Quick to build, looks clean, easy to deploy Groq + LLaMA 3.3 70B - Fast and free LLM API
+ Streamlit - Quick to build, looks clean, easy to deploy|
+ Groq + LLaMA 3.3 70B - Fast and free LLM API|
- FAISS - Stores PDF chunks as vectors for fast search SentenceTransformers - Converts text to embeddings locally LangChain - Handles text splitting and RAG pipeline PyMuPDF - Extracts text from PDF files
+ FAISS - Stores PDF chunks as vectors for fast search| SentenceTransformers - Converts text to embeddings locally| LangChain - Handles text splitting and RAG pipeline|
+ PyMuPDF - Extracts text from PDF files|
- FFmpeg + SpeechRecognition - Handles voice input transcription
+ FFmpeg + SpeechRecognition - Handles voice input transcription.

 # How the RAG Pipeline Works

 Upload PDF
-↓
+->
 Extract text (PyMuPDF)
-↓
+->
 Split into chunks (LangChain)
-↓
+->
 Convert to embeddings (SentenceTransformers)
-↓
+->
 Store in FAISS vector database
-↓
+->
 User asks question
-↓
+->
 Find similar chunks (FAISS search)
-↓
+->
 Send chunks + question to Groq LLM
-↓
+->
 Show answer to user

 # Hardest Part